 So why the reference to a cheesy 1990’s drama?
 Perhaps Nick Frost and Simon Pegg really are a little “funny.”
 I am really at a loss on this one, but if anyone has any theories sound-off in the comments.

-Paul Sci-Fi References and Easter Eggs
+Sci-Fi References and other Paul Easter Eggs

 Below is a list of eggs that have been submitted by our awesome commentors here at MovieGuys.
 This has been one of the most fun posts I have ever written.
 Thanks again to all that have left a comment and keep them coming!

 - Real-life reference: When Paul is driving the RV, he crashes into a metal windmill.
 It is an exact match to the metal windmill that was supposedly destroyed in a UFO crash in Aurora, Texas in 1897. (submitted by Flip)